 Lots of baby questions, love it!
 We would definitely love to have another and probably sooner rather than later.
 If we complete our family within the next 2 years I think that would feel like really lovely timing for us.

 I’ll try to make this answer as succinct as I can but there’s a lot to pack in here!
 I got started blogging 3 years ago after a very long run writing over a thousand reviews on Yelp.
 Yep, I was a pretty prolific Yelper back in the day!
 I had logged tons of recommendations and was quickly viewed as a go-to resource on the site of someone who had great restaurant and travel suggestions.
 But for me, it wasn’t enough, I wanted to share more.
 Just writing reviews wasn’t calling to me anymore and I wanted a platform that was just my voice and where I could share anything I wanted in a free-form format.
 So presto, the blog was born!
 It took me about 3 months to get the blog up and running and to front-load it with some content.
 My Instagram was already chugging along at this point and I had almost 5k followers when it launched (it was much easier to grow on IG back then).
+Some of my friends have even decided to buy likes on Instagram since it’s so hard to get followers and likes at the minute.
 Over the years I’ve honed in on an aesthetic and small subset of topics that are my daily focus and I don’t stray from them.
 I think developing your niche and your voice are very important with blogging.
 With thousands of blogs out there these days, cutting through the clutter and finding a way to bring value is all about finding your tribe, speaking to them, and staying consistent.
 You can’t be everything to everybody!
 As for growth, well, that’s the tricky part these days.
 Instagram is doing pretty much everything it can to stifle growth which is really disheartening.
 You can read more about it here.
 The best way to grow is to engage with others — follow others, engage with their content, spread likes like confetti!
 It will come back around.
 And if it doesn’t, the unfollow button is there for a reason.